DEIB-GECO/BC_Intrinsic_subtyping/README.md

 *mlrBCsubFun(path_parameter, chosen_sample_parameter, normalization_parameter, bwe_parameter)*

-**path_parameter**: the path of the RNA-seq gene expression dataset of interest, having samples in rows and genes in columns.
+**path_parameter**: the path of the RNA-seq gene expression dataset of interest, in csv format, having samples in rows and genes in columns.
 At least limma50_BWE or limma50 genes must be present.
+ID column or other data/metadata columns are allowed.
 Notably, for GATA.AS1 dot format is mandatory (GATA-AS1 is not accepted).

 **chosen_sample_parameter**: Insert the row number of the sample to be processed or 0 to process all the samples in the table.